Frequently Asked Questions

 What is the Auxiliary University Program?

-How do I join the Auxiliary University Program?
+How do I join the AUP?

 What does the AUP curriculum look like?